 On October 31, 2009, we entered into the SVB Credit Agreement, which provided for a revolving line of credit of up to \$10.0 million, as amended.
 The SVB Credit Agreement was most recently amended on April 29, 2022 to add 50% of eligible inventory to the previous borrowing base limited to 85% of eligible accounts receivable, subject to certain adjustments.
-Borrowings accrued interest on advance at a per annum rate equal to the greater of 0.75% above the Prime Rate or 4.25%.
-The maturity date was April 28, 2023, as amended.
+Borrowings accrued interest on advance at a per annum rate equal to the greater of 0.75% above the Prime Rate.

-On April 28, 2023, the SVB Credit Agreement terminated in accordance with its terms.
-In connection with the termination of the SVB Credit Agreement, on April 28, 2023, all outstanding obligations for principal, interest, and fees under the SVB Credit Agreement were paid off in full and all liens securing such obligations were released.
+On the maturity date, April 28, 2023, the SVB Credit Agreement terminated in accordance with its terms.
+In connection with the termination of the SVB Credit Agreement, all outstanding obligations for principal, interest, and fees were paid in full and all liens securing such obligations were released.